-on net interest income based on DV01 (USD value of 1 bps), ±100 bps and ±200 Basis Points (“bps”) shift in the curve.
-Limits or early warning triggers will be set before the next review date of the RAS.

 The management of market risk, including the above risk appetites and concentration limits, are defined in detail in the ‘Market Risk Policy’.

 Operational Risk

 Operational Risk measurement

 Operational risk is the risk of an economic loss, a disruption to business, an adverse impact on reputation or on client relationships or of legal action arising from inadequate or failed internal processes, people and systems.
 Operational risk will generally occur due to either inadequate or failed internal processes, staff, IT systems or other external factors.
 Within this broad classification, the Branch will identify a number of categories of operational risk that are aligned with market standards under the regulatory requirements: